- Step 1: Understanding Executive Condominiums

 Receiving the Option-to-Purchase (OTP)

-Successful applicants will be issued an OTP, which is a legal agreement granting the right to purchase the property.
-A booking fee (typically 5% of the purchase price) is required at this stage.
+OTP Issuance: Successful applicants will receive an OTP, a legal agreement that grants the right to purchase the property.

-You will have 21 days to exercise the option by signing the Sales & Purchase Agreement and returning it to the developer.
-You will then need to pay the remaining downpayment of 15% plus Buyer’s Stamp Duty, using HDB Housing Grants, CPF monies, or cash.
+Exercising the Option: You have 21 days to exercise the option by signing the Sales & Purchase Agreement and returning it to the developer.
+You will then need to pay the remaining down payment of 15%, plus Buyer's Stamp Duty using HDB Housing Grants, CPF monies, or cash.

-Note: If you decide to withdraw from the purchase at this stage, the developer will forfeit 25% of the 5% booking fee.
+Withdrawal: If you withdraw from the purchase at this stage, the developer will forfeit 25% of the 5% booking fee.

 Step 8: Post-EC Booking Requirements